alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - Implied consent means the employee is considered to have consented indirectly.

-  - The employer does not need to obtain the employee’s permission to provide personal information where legislation provides federal government agencies such as the Canada Revenue Agency, Employment and Social Development Canada, Service Canada and provincial/territorial Ministries of Labour with the right to request personal employee information in order to administer programs or benefits, or in the case of an audit.
+  - The employer does not need to obtain the employee's permission to provide personal information where legislation provides federal government agencies such as the Canada Revenue Agency, Employment and Social Development Canada, Service Canada and provincial/territorial Ministries of Labour with the right to request personal employee information in order to administer programs or benefits, or in the case of an audit.

-  - Other than an employer’s obligation to report an employee’s Social Insurance Number to the Canada Revenue Agency, Employment and Social Development Canada, Service Canada or Revenu Québec, an employer may not communicate the number to a third party without the employee’s specific consent to do so.
+  - Other than an employer's obligation to report an employee's Social Insurance Number to the Canada Revenue Agency, Employment and Social Development Canada, Service Canada or Revenu Québec, an employer may not communicate the number to a third party without the employee's specific consent to do so.

 Review Questions
 ~~~~~~~~~~~~~~~~~~~~~